apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 - https://www.ibm.com/docs/en/cpfs?topic=issues-uninstallation-is-not-successful

 > **!
 WARNING !**
-> The instructions below delete also IBM Common Services.
-It is a complete cleanup of all underlying components also.
+> The instructions below delete also IBM CloudPak Foundational Services.
 > Do not forget to have the NAMESPACE variable set.

 ```